Getting started with acrylic painting

 Follow our mini-series with Diane Benoît du Rey

 Diane Benoit du Rey was born in 1989.
 She trained at the Haute Ecole des Arts du Rhin (Esad Strasbourg) and recently worked in residence at the Plessix-Madeuc Workshops, at EFA Gallery in New York, the Machines Urbaines in Paris and is the 2017 winner of the Prix Paliss'art.
 She lives in Paris and her studio is located at the Halle Papin in Pantin.
 Her work is the result of a long process of transformation and recomposition and consists of composing a scenographed, resolutely sculptural ensemble where the figurative elements give the feeling of a narrative illusion.
 She leads this series of four tutorials designed to help you get started with acrylic painting.
-Discover a new tutorial on our YouTube channel every week.
+Discover these tutorials on our coaching section every week.
 In this mini-series, you will learn different techniques using acrylic paint and mediums through the themes of the sky, the beach, the landscape, and finally the sea.

 Tutorial: Drip painting with Hom Nguyen